DerrickMarcus/DerrickMarcus.github.io/docs/about/index.md

     - [x] Finish the notes of Digital Image Processing.
     - [x] Finish the notes of Foundation of Solid State Physics.
     - [x] Finish the notes of Operating System.
+    - [ ] Finish the notes of Media and Cognition.
+    - [ ] Finish the notes of Probability and Stochastic Process.
     - [ ] Deploy my own Git server using Gitea and host it at the domain name `git.yanxuchen.com` .
     - [ ] Create a site for the main domain `www.yanxuchen.com` .